 The Yangtze regions

-Sanxingdui, in particular, was a large walled city in Sichuan, reaching its height during the late Shang period and rivalling Anyang (the Shang capital at the time) in splendour.
+Sanxingdui, in particular, was a large walled city in Sichuan, reaching its height during the late Shang period and rivaling Anyang (the Shang capital at the time) in splendor.
 It was about 450 hectares (1112 acres) in size, with an area outside the walls covering at least 15 sq km (6 miles).
 As in the Shang cities further north, these suburbs incorporated specialist workshops for the manufacture of bronzes, lacquerware, ceramics and jade, together with residential areas for the craftsmen and others.
 The walls, which date to c.
-1400 BC, had a width of 47 m (154 ft) at their widest.
+1400 BCE, had a width of 47 m (154 ft) at their widest.

 Sanxingdui bronzes were of a size and form unparalleled in China.
 The bronzes were of a striking design, their quality of a very high level.
 They were undoubtedly the products of a wealthy and sophisticated society, although no evidence of writing has yet come to light.

 Down the Yangze, other wealthy cities dating to the late Shang period, but outside the Shang area of control, displayed a distinctive southern bronze tradition, including, for example, the casting of tigers onto the handles of bronze vessels.
-The splendid royal tombs at Xin’gan indicate the existence of a powerful and sophisticated kingdom in this part of the Yangze valley, rivalling the Shang state further north yet entirely ignored by traditional Chinese historians.
+The splendid royal tombs at Xin’gan indicate the existence of a powerful and sophisticated kingdom in this part of the Yangze valley, rivaling the Shang state further north yet entirely ignored by traditional Chinese historians.

 Towards a unified China

 Cultural progress was not impeded by political upheavals, as when, in the Yellow River region, the Shang dynasty was violently replaced by the Zhou.